 The FBI threaten to ruin Timberlake’s life unless he co-operates to help them convict Affleck, who gets shadier and shadier as the story unfolds.

-This is a great plot, some of which was true!
+This is a great plot, much of which was true!
 Which makes how bad the movie is all the more disappointing.
 It’s just so forced, fake and not believable the whole time.

 Deal (2008) Rotten Tomatoes rating 3%

-At the young up-and-comer’s first big word title tournament Reynolds makes a comeback back for one last shot at glory and can you believe it, they actually end up playing each other heads up at the final table!
+At the young up-and-comer’s first big word title tournament Reynolds makes a comeback for one last shot at glory and they end up playing each other heads up at the final table!
 Isn’t that amazingly unexpected?
 Wow, what were the odds of that happening!